-ART 121 TWO-DIMENSIONAL COMPOSITION I (6E)

-This course introduces the basic concepts of twodimensional design.
+ART 121 TWO-DIMENSIONAL COMPOSITION I 3 credits (6E) This course introduces the basic concepts of twodimensional design.
 Topics include the elements and principles of design with emphasis on the arrangements and relationships among them.
 Upon completion, students should demonstrate an effective use of these elements and principles of design in creating two-dimensional compositions.

-ART 122 TWO-DIMENSIONAL COMPOSITION II
+TWO-DIMENSIONAL COMPOSITION II ART 122 (6E) 3 credits PREREQUISITE: ART 121

-(6E)

-PREREQUISITE: ART 121 This course covers the theory and practice of composing two-dimensional images.
+This course covers the theory and practice of composing two-dimensional images.
 Emphasis is placed on the relation between the basic elements and principles of design and their impact on the visual message.
 Upon completion, students should, through personal expression, demonstrate an effective use of these elements and principles of design in creating two-dimensional compositions.

-ART 126 COLOR (6E) 3 credits
+ART 126 COLOR (6E)